-When you select text in Figma, you can also attach and create new components from the Ditto Figma plugin.
+When you select text in Figma, you can also attach and create new components from the "Selected" tab of the Ditto Figma plugin.

-You'll notice a 🟣icon for the text in the layer name.
+When you attach text in Figma to a Ditto component, you'll notice a 🟣 icon for the text in the layer name.
 The text node in the file will continue to be synced as a Ditto component!